Influence of the majority group on individual judgments in online spontaneous conversations: Data and methods

 \subsection{Linguistic analysis of comments}

 We extract the topic of each thread from the post text by using BERTopic~\citep{grootendorst2022bertopic}.
-We leverage the topic analysis to support the interpretation of our results (Section \ref{subsec:social_dim}) to ensure that extracted opinions and their evolution over time do not depend on specific discussion topics.
+We leverage the topic analysis (Figure~\ref{fig:topic_distr} and Tables \ref{fig:topic_table} and \ref{tab:topic_examples}) to support the interpretation of our results (Section \ref{subsec:social_dim}) to ensure that extracted opinions and their evolution over time do not depend on specific discussion topics.

 Afterwards, we measure opinions expressed in comments' text by detecting and quantifying the ten dimensions of communicative action.
 We run the Python implementation of the \texttt{tendimensions} model\footnote{\url{https://github.com/lajello/tendimensions}} for each of the 4M comments on a 4x NVIDIA Tesla V100 SXM2 GPU 32GB RAM server.
 The model consists of a multi-label classifier based on LSTM neural networks.
 It estimates the likelihood that a comment $c$ conveys a dimension $d$ by giving a score from 0 (least likely) to 1 (most likely).
 To facilitate the interpretation of the results, we binarize the returned scores to split comments between those that carry dimension $d$ with high probability and those that do not.
 Following the methodology of \cite{montiLanguageOpinionChange2022}, we do this via an indicator function that assigns dimension $d$ when it is above a certain threshold $\theta_d$.
 The use of dimension-specific thresholds is justified by the empirical distribution of the classifier scores varying across dimensions, making a fixed common threshold impractical.
 We take the value of $\theta_d$ as the 85th percentile of the empirical distribution of the scores.